Need to talk? Call 1800 882 436.

 Key facts

-• You and your doctor can decide together if you will have a dating scan.
+• Not everyone needs a dating scan — you and your midwife or doctor can decide together which tests you will have during pregnancy.

 What is a dating scan?

 A dating scan is an ultrasound scan done in the first trimester of pregnancy.
-Measurements of your baby are taken to estimate how long you have been pregnant.
+Measurements of your baby are taken to estimate how long you have been pregnant and when your baby is due.

 A dating scan can also: